gvwilson/sensibleadventures/cloudherd/new.md

 "Sh!"
 Thokmay took a step toward her.
 "The soldiers will hear you!"

 "I don't---" Noxy bit back the rest of her sentence.
-She wished he had drowned in the fish pond.
+She wished he had drowned in the fishpond.
 No, she wished the soldiers had never come to Stale, that the forest had devoured them or that they had surrendered or Princess Shudarga had never rebelled in the first place.
 She wished she was riding a cloud and the only thing she had